frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/item-suppliers.rst

 =============== ================= ===========================================================
 Field           Type              Description
 =============== ================= ===========================================================
-supplier        non-empty string  The name of the supplier. item            non-empty string  The name of the item you procurable from that supplier. location        non-empty string  The name of the location where the supplier can be used to purchase this item.
+supplier        supplier          The name of the supplier. item            item              The name of the item you procurable from that supplier. location        location          The name of the location where the supplier can be used to purchase this item.
 cost            number            Purchasing cost. leadtime        duration          Procurement lead time, should be expressed in seconds.
 E.g : 604800 represents 7 days. priority        integer           | Priority of this supplier among all suppliers from which